influxdata/clockface/src/Components/Dropdowns/Documentation/CreatableTypeAheadDropdown.md

 - No option selected by default, dropdown shows all options
 - An option is selected by default,
   - If `selectedOption` is in `options`, dropdown shows the selected option along with other options
-  - If `selectedOption` is not in `options`, dropdown shows all options
+  - If `selectedOption` is not in `options`, dropdown shows nothing, i.e. no dropdown

 The typeahead text input is clearable with an 'x' button in the right that shows up when there is content.
-Pressing on the 'x' will clear the text input AND set the selection of this control to null.
+Pressing on the 'x' will clear the text input AND set the selection of this control to empty string.

 ### Example